ggsilva28/react-calculator/README.md

-# Getting Started with Create React App
+# React Calculator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed during the React Fundamentals + Redux course from COD3R.
+It's a simple react calculator using the basics concepts of React.

 ## Available Scripts